 BS in Therapeutic Recreation

-Therapeutic Recreation service is a health-oriented field.
-It involves the provision of recreation programs designed to improve or maintain the physical, emotional, mental, and social functioning of persons with disabilities.
-It uses treatment, leisure education, and recreational services to promote a satisfying leisure lifestyle among persons with acute and chronic impairments.
+Therapeutic recreation is a health-oriented and client-centered field of human services.
+It involves the provision of recreation therapy and leisure-based programs designed to improve or support the physical, cognitive, emotional, and social functioning of the people it serves.
+Therapeutic recreation specialists use treatment interventions, leisure education and recreation opportunities to promote a satisfying leisure lifestyle among persons with disabilities or other barriers to rewarding leisure engagement.

 Bachelor of Science (BS)

-The Bachelor's degree in Therapeutic Recreation qualifies the student to sit for the National Therapeutic Recreation Certification examination.
+**The NCTRC Certification Track within the Bachelor's degree in Therapeutic Recreation qualifies the student to sit for the National Council for Therapeutic Recreation Certification examination.

-Community-based therapeutic recreation is the fastest growing area of practice and the most varied.
-Community-based recreational therapists may be affiliated with community recreation departments, school systems, semi-independent living situations, special park districts, and community mental health agencies.
-The goals of therapeutic recreation in community-based settings tend toward enhancing quality of life, health promotion, and integration and inclusion of persons with disabilities in regular recreation programs.
+Inclusive recreation in community-based settings is the fastest growing area of practice in therapeutic recreation and the most diverse.
+Community-based inclusive recreation specialists may be affiliated with community recreation departments, adaptive sports programs, school systems, independent living support services, special recreation associations, and community mental health agencies.
+The goals of inclusive recreation in community-based settings are equally diverse, for example enhancing quality of life, health protection and promotion, and integration and inclusion of persons with disabilities in recreation programs.

 Our current student pool includes those students planning a career in therapeutic and inclusive recreation settings but has also become popular with students pursuing careers or graduate degrees in other human service fields such as occupational therapy, child life, social work, etc.